 During your pets’ dental cleanings, we use state-of-the-art anesthesia and monitoring equipment.
 We also use warm air blankets to maintain your pets’ body temperature.

 If needed, we can provide postoperative pain management.
-Your Animal Care Hospital veterinarian may recommend intraoral nerve blocks, narcotics or other medications depending on the amount of dental care your pet needed done.
+Your Animal Care Hospital of Phoenix veterinarian may recommend intraoral nerve blocks, narcotics or other medications depending on the amount of dental care your pet needed to be done.
 These may be needed if your pet had teeth extracted, for example.

 At-Home Dental Care

 There are numerous types of pet food that encourage dental health as well.
-Ask your Animal Care Hospital vet for dietary recommendations based on all of your pets’ health needs.
+Ask your Animal Care Hospital of Phoenix vet for dietary recommendations based on all of your pets’ health needs.

-For more information about your pets’ dental health, schedule an appointment at Animal Care Hospital online or call us at 480-887-4791.
+If you have questions or your pet needs a dental care, schedule an appointment at Animal Care Hospital of Phoenix online or call us at (602) 955-5757.